gecBurton/csv-manifesto/README.md

 ## CSV the means of production!

-It is a shame that we are in this mess because there is a lot to like about CSVs, moreover their shortcomings should be easy to overcome.
+It is a shame that we are in this mess because there is a lot to like about CSV, moreover its shortcomings should be easy to overcome.
 What we need is a formal definition of what a CSV is, lets call it Strict-CSV, or `.scsv`, that is:

-* recognizably still a CSV, such that it works with existing tools
+* recognizably still CSV, such that it works with existing tools
-* unambiguous to interpret
+* unambiguous to read and write

 We wil base this on [JSON](https://datatracker.ietf.org/doc/html/rfc8259) which is a very successful human-readable data format widely used to exchange and store data.